ozanoguz/aws-fortigate-hol/README.md

 3. Complete the setup wizard.

 ### 3.2 Interface Verification
-Verify that the SDN automation has mapped the interfaces correctly:
+Verify that the automation has mapped the interfaces correctly:
 * **Port 1 (WAN):** Connected to the Public Subnet (Gateway for Internet).
 * **Port 2 (LAN):** Connected to the Private Subnet (Gateway for TGW traffic).